 proxy-authority - Import a CA certificate to use for a proxy policy that manages web traffic requested by users on trusted or optional networks from a web server on an external network.
 This must be a CA certificate.
-Make sure you have imported the CA certificate used to sign this certificate with the ipsec-web-server-other category before you import the CA certificate used to re-encrypt traffic with a proxy.
+Make sure you have imported the CA certificate used to sign this certificate with the general-use category before you import the CA certificate used to re-encrypt traffic with a proxy.

 proxy-server - Import a certificate to use for a proxy policy that manages web traffic requested by users on an external network from a web server protected by the Firebox.
-Make sure you have imported the CA certificate used to sign this certificate with the ipsec-web-server-other category before you import the CA certificate used to reencrypt traffic from a web server.
+Make sure you have imported the CA certificate used to sign this certificate with the general-use category before you import the CA certificate used to re-encrypt traffic from a web server.